HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/index.md

 - Integrating with Model Context Protocol (MCP) servers for enhanced AI capabilities
 - Ensuring robust, scalable, and seamless user experiences

 > **NOTE:** This document covers the backend server deployment.
-For information about the IQ UI components and chatbot features, refer to the [HCL Doc IQ chatbot documentation](../../../../../../get_started/product_overview/doc_iq_chatbot.md).
+For information about the IQ UI components and features, refer to the [IQ UI Documentation](../../index.md)

 ## Prerequisites